JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/setup/index.md

 $ make html
 ```

-Run the build again:
+Just for fun, let's run the build again:

 ```bash$ make clean
 $ make html
 ```

-Hmm, interesting, the output says:
+Hmm, interesting, the second run's output says:

 ```
 building [html]: targets for 0 source files that are out of date